 Maintain an ideal weight

 Your weight plays a significant role in conception and during pregnancy.
-Obesity reduces fertility by up to 75% and increases miscarriage rates by 50%.
+Obesity reduces fertility and increases miscarriage rates.
 When planning to conceive you want to avoid being over or under weight.

 If you are overweight :